 For the first time since 2018, some prize money earned at the Tour Championship will count toward PGA Tour players’ career earnings.

-In yet another change surrounding next week’s playoff finale, a large portion of the $40 million purse will be considered “official money,” the PGA Tour confirmed to Front Office Sports.
+In yet another change surrounding next week’s playoff finale, the entire $40 million purse will be considered “official money,” the PGA Tour confirmed to Front Office Sports.

 From 2019 to 2024, payouts at the 30-player Tour Championship (which topped out at $81.25 million last year) came through FedEx Cup bonuses and were not considered official money, so they didn’t count toward a player’s career earnings.
 From 2007 to 2018, it was possible for the Tour Championship winner and FedEx Cup winner to be different players.
 The Tour Championship had a purse that was counted as official money.
 The additional FedEx Cup bonus money was not counted as official money.